jpweideman/Predictive-Analysis-of-Weather-Conditions-Using-Gradient-Boosting/README.md

 - `Data_cleaning.r`: Script for cleaning the dataset and preparing it for analysis.
 - `Exploratory_analysis.r`: Script for conducting exploratory data analysis.
 - `Boosting_model.r`: Script for implementing and optimizing Gradient Boosting models.
-- `Report.pdf`: Report outlining the process and findings of the project

 ## Installation

 1. Clone the repository: